ray-project/ray/doc/source/ray-air/computer-vision.rst

     .. tab-item:: TensorFlow

-        To deploy a TensorFlow model to an endpoint, pass the checkpoint you created in `Creating checkpoints`_ to :meth:`PredictorDeployment.bind <ray.serve.air_integrations.PredictorDeployment.bind>` and specify
+        To deploy a TensorFlow model to an endpoint, use the checkpoint you created in `Creating checkpoints`_ to create a Ray Serve deployment serving the model.
-        :func:`~ray.serve.http_adapters.json_to_multi_ndarray` as the HTTP adapter.

         .. literalinclude:: ./doc_code/computer_vision.py
             :start-after: __tensorflow_serve_start__